My French Model 1777 Cavalry

 Restoring Paul's original India Pattern Brown Bess

-If you liked this story, you might also like to read one more of my
+If you like more "modern" Civil War revolvers, you might like to read one more of my

 Black powder revolver articles.